 In-store assistance

-Some retailers use chatbots in-store via kiosks or mobile apps to help customers find products or check inventory, bridging the gap between physical and digital shopping.
+Some retailers extend their chatbot beyond the website, using kiosks or mobile apps in-store to help customers check inventory, locate products, and compare specs — bridging the gap between physical and digital shopping.

 Fraud prevention

-By integrating with payment gateways and fraud detection tools, chatbots verify transactions and guide customers through secure payment processes to prevent unauthorized purchases.
+By integrating with payment gateways and fraud detection tools, retail chatbots verify transactions and guide customers through secure payment processes in real time — reducing the risk of unauthorized purchases without adding friction to the checkout experience.

 Benefits of Retail Chatbots